UndeadZeratul/Ted-Tweaks/README.md

 - Light Amplification Goggles no longer flicker.
 - IEDs no longer explode on dormant enemies.
 - Flinching on enemy melee damage is decreased.
-- Null-check for radsuits to allow enemies to use them.
 - Adds an unsuppressed variant of the SMG.
 - Allows the revolver to stay cocked even if it is unselected.
 - Makes the Liberator rifle hinder legs.